Claro; | The Story

 At the center of the restaurant is a huge open kitchen, surrounded by a spacious bar where guests can sit and watch the cooks work.
 In the rest of the space are various dining tables with chairs and sofas.
 There is also an option to sit outside in a wide balcony overlooking the beautiful Sarona compound.
 The entrance lobby is a welcoming reception area where guests can pleasantly wait with a drink and a snack.

-Two uniquely preserved interconnected spaces carved in limestone preserve the historic character of the building with an authentic and unfinished look.
-The space serves as an intimate lounge bar twice a week, on Wednesday and Thursday evenings.
-During the rest of the week they are reserved for private events.
+Two uniquely preserved interconnected spaces of exceptional beauty carved in limestone preserve the historic character of the building with an authentic and unfinished look.
+The basement is designed as a lounge bar and is intended for private and corporate events.

 The Private Room (top floor)